-- Course Level: Studentships are available to pursue PhD programme.
+- Course Level: Studentships are available to pursue the PhD programme.

 - Study Subject: Accounting and Finance, Economics, Education, Entrepreneurship, History, Law, Marketing, Politics, Psychology, Social work and social policy, Business, Strategy and organisation,

 - Scholarship Award: Home tuition fee, Stipend.

 - Nationality: Research Council (RC) fees and stipend can only be awarded to UK and EU students and International students.

 - Number of Scholarships: ten studentships are available.

 - Scholarship can be taken in the UK

 - Entrance Requirements: Applicants must meet the following criteria:

 - A good honours degree at first- or upper second-class level, from a UK academic higher education institution.
 In the majority of cases, students will have undertaken an undergraduate course at a recognised UK higher education institution.